-Whether you are a brand-new business owner or you’ve been in business for a while, getting a firm handle on your business finances is the key to successfully building wealth with your business.
+Whether you are starting a business from scratch or you’ve been in business for a while, getting a firm handle on your business finances is the key to successfully building wealth with your business.

 As a business owner, it's easy to get busy and caught up in the day-to-day running of your business.
 But you don’t want to let your finances fall to the side.
 It's important to stay on top of the financial health of your business.